dharmendrasahu08/investigateconnectionpool/README.md

 5- Copy the jdbc driver from target/investigateconnectionpool/WEB-INF/lib/postgresql-9.1-901.jdbc4.jar to tomcat lib folder.

 6- Start tomcat and hit url localhost:8080/investigateconnectionpool

+   Tomcat-Jdbc connection pool section
+     a.
+Click the "Query with 10 params in IN clause"  link, it redirect to "success page" (normal execution).
+     b.
+Click the "Query with 40000 params in IN clause" link, now it generate: "This connection has been closed exception"
+     c.
+If we again click any of the link then application is trying to use old connection which was closed.
+We need to restart the app to fix this.

+   C3PO connection pool
+     a.
+Click the "Query with 10 params in IN clause"  link, it redirect to no "success page" (normal execution).
+     b.
+Click the "Query with 40000 params in IN clause" link, now it generate: "This connection has been closed exception".
+     c.
+If we again click "Query with 10 params in IN clause", it redirect to "success page".

 7- View the log /var/log/postgresql/postgresql-9.2-main.log